oliverphil/AVC-code/README.md

 # AVC-code
 This is a repository for work on the C++ code for the AVC in ENGR101 at Vic Uni

+NEXT MEETING AS FULL TEAM: IN LAB THURSDAY 10AM

 Week 1 Checklist:

 Crosby: FreeCAD sizing for structure